 One of the many ways that fine woodworking differs from carpentry is that there are several methods of joinery that require no mechanical fasteners to secure pieces of wood together.
 Carpentry, with its emphasis on quick, efficient construction, virtually always uses nails, screws, tacks, or brackets to form the joints.
 Fine woodworking, on the other hand, emphasizes elegant appearance, and it takes pains to hide the methods of joinery.
 True, there are times when a furniture or cabinetry project may call for some finish nails or wood screws, but there are many methods for connecting wood that do not require such fasteners.
 With a top-quality woodworking project, the methods of joinery are often entirely invisible.

-The following is a list of various joinery methods that, when done properly, will securely fasten two boards together with no metal fasteners whatsoever.
-Just a little know-how, some tools and probably a bit of glue to secure the joint.
+The following is a list of various joinery methods that, when done properly, will securely fasten two boards together with no metal fasteners whatsoever—just a little know-how, some tools, and usually a bit of glue to secure the joint.

 01 of 07

 Examples of mortise-and-tenon joints can be found in woodworking projects that are centuries old.
 It is one of the oldest joinery techniques of all, and one of the most durable.
-The premise of a mortise and tenon joint is simple: a hole in one board, known as a mortise, is cut to accommodate a pin on another board, called a tenon.
+The premise of a mortise-and-tenon is simple: a square or rectangular hole in one board, known as a mortise, is cut to accommodate a pin on another board, called a tenon.
 It is commonly used in applications such as securing table or chair rails to legs.
-When the tenon is inserted into the mortise and secured properly, the two boards can become nearly as strong as a single board.
-Here are some tips for creating mortise and tenon joints that are as attractive as they are strong.
+When the tenon is inserted into the mortise and secured properly, the two boards can become nearly as strong as a single piece.

 02 of 07

 There may not be any more attractive or classic wood joint than the through dovetail.
-When properly cut and assembled, the through dovetail is a strong and beautiful method for joining the ends of two boards, particularly at a right angle.
+When properly cut and assembled, the through dovetail is a very strong and undeniably beautiful method for joining the ends of two boards.
 This method is commonly used for drawer construction or for building chests where the corner joints become part of the character of the piece.

 03 of 07